The rotator cuff muscles: supraspinatus

-The “rotator cuff” gets its name as a result of the common tendinous attachment of all of the rotator cuff muscles and the way that the attachment sits over the head of the humerus.
+The “rotator cuff” gets its name as a result of the common tendinous attachment of the rotator cuff muscles and the way that that attachment sits over the head of the humerus.
 This common tendinous attachment drapes over the top of the humerus and resembles a shirt cuff enough that someone decided to called it the rotator “cuff”!

 What does supraspinatus mean?

 - Supra is similar to the word superior and means above.

 - Spinatus refers to the spine of the scapula, which is the ridge on the scapula that is almost horizontal.

 Where does the supraspinatus muscle attach?

 - On the scapular end, the supraspinatus muscle attaches to a depression (fossa) on the top of the scapula that is technically called the supraspinous fossa.

 - On the other end, it attaches onto the very top of the head of the humerus.